openplayerjs/openplayerjs/docs/usage.md

     );
 ```

-Check the [OpenPlayerJS with React](https://codepen.io/rafa8626/pen/GRrVLMB) and [OpenPlayerJS with Next.js](https://codesandbox.io/s/vigorous-almeida-71gln) samples for more information.
+Check the [OpenPlayerJS with React](https://codepen.io/rafa8626/pen/GRrVLMB) and [OpenPlayerJS with Next.js](https://codesandbox.io/s/vigorous-almeida-71gln) samples for more information. **You can use all the configuration elements listed in the [Configuration options](#configuration-options) listed above**.

 ## Vue.js